Anger, tears for protesters seeking justice for Taylor

 “It’s kind of a slap in the face,” he said of the grand jury’s decision.

 Gause gathered with dozens in Jefferson Square Park, dubbed “Injustice Square” by protesters who made it their impromptu hub during months of demonstrations.
-People huddled around a single speaker Wednesday to listen as prosecutors announced that fired police officer Brett Hankinson had been charged with wanton endangerment for firing into the homes of Taylor’s neighbors.
+People huddled around a single speaker Wednesday to listen as prosecutors announced that fired police officer Brett Hankinson had been charged with wanton endangerment for firing into a home next to Taylor’s.

 Upon hearing the news, many gathered in the square began to cry, expressing confusion and sorrow.
 Others exclaimed they had seen this coming.